 Accountability for public school facilities involves facility standards, assessments, and reporting on the health, safety, education, utilities, and other factors associated with buildings and grounds.
-It involves systems for measuring and communicating conditions, and the authority to encourage or enforce changes in school design, construction, operations, and maintenance.
-States vary widely in their approach, but most states set at least some standards for school facilities and establish mechanisms to ensure standards are met locally.
+It involves systems for measuring and communicating conditions, as well as the authority to encourage or enforce changes in school design, construction, operations, and maintenance.
+States vary widely in their approaches, but most set at least some standards for school facilities and establish mechanisms to ensure those standards are met locally.

-When there are internal controls and external oversight for public school facilities, districts manage and balance private and public interests more effectively.
+When internal controls and external oversight are in place for public school facilities, districts can better manage and balance private and public interests.
 When facilities are a part of education accountability, then decisions about facility maintenance and operations are better informed.

 Search tips: You can search for state level policies related to accountability across states or within one selected state.
 Use tags and topics identified below for preset quick searches.